sadakiyo69/anlp_hw3_q3_dpo/README.md

 ### What does a positive DPO logit mean?

-A positive DPO logit means that the current policy prefers the chosen response over the rejected response more strongly than the reference policy does.
-This indicates that the model already agrees with the preference pair for that example.
+It means that the current policy prefers the chosen response over the rejected response, better than the reference policy does.
+This is an indicator of the fact that the model already agrees with the preference pair, in that example.

 ### Why does DPO compare the current policy against a reference policy?

-The reference policy provides a baseline so that the current policy is only rewarded for improving relative to the original model.
-This helps prevent the policy from drifting too far while still learning from preference data.
+DPO uses the reference policy as a baseline.
+Thus, the current policy is only rewarded for improving relative to the original model.
+DPO does this to ensure the policy is not drifting too far while still learning from preference data.

 ### What does the beta parameter control?

-The beta parameter controls how strongly differences between the current policy and the reference policy affect the DPO objective.
-Larger beta values make the optimization more sensitive to preference differences, while smaller values produce more conservative updates.
+It controls how strongly differences between the reference policy and the current policy affect the DPO objective.
+Smaller values for beta produce more conservative updates.
+Conversely, larger values for beta make the optimization more sensitive to preference differences.

 ### Pick one example with a low loss and one example with a high loss.
 Explain the difference.